polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

     ```

     ???+ child "Utility Function"
-        This section utilizes a `moveScheduledCallTo` utility function that facilitates moving a scheduled call matching specific criteria to a designated future block.
+        This section utilizes a `moveScheduledCallTo` utility function to move a scheduled call matching specific criteria to a designated future block.
 Include this function in the same file:

         ??? code "`moveScheduledCallTo` code"
             ```typescript